Omikhleia/resilient.sile/static/adventures/invoice/index.md

 1. First, we need SILE to accept our invoice data in YAML format.

    That's one of thet great thing about SILE: it is not tied to a specific input format.
-   Right, reading its User Manual, you may had the first impression that SILE only processes its own SIL-TeXlike or SIL-XML formats.
+   Right, reading its User Manual, you may had the first impression that SILE only processes its own custom SIL-TeXlike or SIL-XML formats.

    For everyone with a background in digital typesetting solutions, the impression is understandable.
 The (La)TeX world is used to having a single input format, and Typst is also going this way.